Matronalia: The Festival Of Women and Motherhood

-The very first festival of the year is one held in honor of women, particularly mothers.
-In ancient Rome, the holiday of Matronalia or the “festival of women” was celebrated each year on March 1st.
-This festival was held in honor of the Goddess Juno Lucina, who watched over married women and women in childbirth.
-Gifts were offered to Juno and the women, and everyone treated the ladies exceptionally well on this day.
-Matronalia is like the women’s version of Saturnalia.
+The very first festival of the year honors women, especially mothers.
+In ancient Rome, the celebration known as Matronalia or the “festival of women” was observed annually on March 1st.
+This event was dedicated to the Goddess Juno Lucina, guardian of married women and those in labor.
+Offerings were made to Juno and the women, and everyone treated them exceptionally well on this special day.
+Matronalia can be likened to the festival of Saturnalia.

 Juno

-Juno Lucina is the Goddess of newborn infants.
-She is the Goddess of Birth, the goddess who aids women during pregnancy and brings their child into the light.
-Women who were going into labor soon would make offerings to her for a safe delivery of her baby.
-Whenever a Roman child was born, by a royal decree of Rex Servius Tullius, the parents would make an offering to the Temple of Juno Lucina (usually a coin), then the child’s name would then be added to the records of all births in the city.
-Juno Lucina was also called upon by newlyweds to help them successfully conceive a child.
+Juno Lucina is revered as the Goddess of newborn infants.
+She oversees Birth, assisting women during their pregnancies and guiding their children into the world.
+Expecting mothers would make offerings to her for a safe delivery.
+According to a royal decree by Rex Servius Tullius, when a Roman child was born, the parents would present an offering to the Temple of Juno Lucina (usually a coin); subsequently, that child’s name would be recorded along with all births in the city.
+Newlyweds also sought Juno Lucina’s blessing to aid in conception.

-Juno Capitolium, the Goddess of the sanctity of marriage vows and marital relations was another Goddess called upon by new brides and wives.
+Juno Capitolium, the Goddess of marriage vows and the sanctity of marital relations, was another deity invoked by brides and wives.

 Mother’s Day

-In the Middle Ages, those who had moved away from home would return on Matronalia to their old hometowns to visit their families and also their mother church.
-Servants would also be given the day off to return to their homes and they were also allowed to pick flowers from their masters’ gardens to bring to their homes.
-This is how the custom of bringing one’s mother some flowers on Mother’s Day began.
+During the Middle Ages, those who relocated would return home on Matronalia to visit family and their mother church.
+Servants received the day off to go back home, where they could pick flowers from their masters’ gardens to take with them.
+This tradition led to the practice of giving flowers to mothers on Mother’s Day.

 5 Steps to Bond With Faeries from The Moonlight Post

-Later on, Matronalia evolved into being called Mother’s Day in Europe.
-The celebration was also moved to the fourth Sunday of Lent.
-In the United States, Mother’s Day falls in the month of May, and is held to honor of the humanitarian work carried out by women during the Civil War.
+Eventually, Matronalia evolved into Mother’s Day in Europe, with the celebration shifting to the fourth Sunday of Lent.
+In the United States, Mother’s Day occurs in May, honoring the humanitarian contributions of women during the Civil War.

 Altar offering

-In honor of Matronalia, you can set up your altar to honor the Goddess Juno and all the important women in your life.
-You can decorate it with pictures of Juno, candles representing each special woman in your life, and yellow roses.
-You can use the roses later on, to make rose water for anointing purposes.
+To celebrate Matronalia, you can set up an altar to honor the Goddess Juno and the significant women in your life.
+Decorate it with images of Juno, candles representing each special woman, and yellow roses, which can later be used to create rose water for anointing.

-Each candle should be inscribed the name of the person or deity represented carved into it using the Theban alphabet.
+Inscribe each candle with the name of the person or deity it represents, utilizing the Theban alphabet.

-In the evening, light the candles to meditate and give thanks to the women in your life.
+In the evening, light the candles to meditate and express gratitude for the women in your life.

 Triple Moon Goddess from The Moonlight Shop